Distribution: How your book gets to your readers

-An ebook aggregator distributes your ebook to a wide range of online retailers.
+An ebook distribution service distributes your ebook to a wide range of online retailers.
 Aggregators collect a percentage of sales (about 10%) to provide you with wide distribution plus centralized accounting and payment services.
-Most people say “distribution” to mean “aggregation,” but that’s okay.
-It has come to mean the same thing: getting your book in whatever format to all the stores.
 Later in this post I'll share my recommended vendors for ebook aggregation.

 A book distributor sends your print book (POD/print-on-demand, in most cases) to the online booksellers and brick-and-mortar bookstores.
 IngramSpark is currently the only reliable distribution channel that indie authors can use to reach brick-and-mortar stores.
 Why?
 Because they offer the 53% discount and returns program that bookstores require.
-Even though Amazon CreateSpace books are listed in the database that bookstores see, they generally do not like to order books from Amazon and they only offer a 40% discount (and no returns).
-My favorite way to distribute print books is by using a combination CreateSpace and IngramSpark and offering a 30% discount and no returns.
+It's not good practice to use Amazon's distribution service because bookstores generally do not like to order books from Amazon.
+Besides, they only offer a 40% discount and have no returns program.
+My favorite way to distribute print books is by using a combination Amazon and IngramSpark and offering a 30% discount and no returns.
 I'll share the details on that a little further down the page.

-Your customer doesn’t care if it’s called aggregation or distribution, they just find your ebook in the store they like to shop in.
+Your customer finds your ebook in the store they like to shop in.
 That store is called an online retailer.
 Once the customer buys your book, they’ll get it in the mail (if they order the print version), or download the ebook to their ebook reading device in Kindle format (if they bought it from Amazon) or EPUB format (if they bought it in any other store).